 As you can see from the pictures I haven't stuck to the traditional Low Cost 7 or Haynes Roadster style bodywork.
 After much analysis, trial fitments and simply trying to obtain parts such as the Sierra Rear Diff, the design evolved.

-The first Lotus Seven was built in 1957, the brainchild of Colin Chapman.
+Lotus Seven was built in 1957, the brainchild of Colin Chapman.
 Convinced of the advantages of small lightweight racing cars, with huge power to weight benefits, he actually referred to the Seven as something he had dreamt of designing since he was a schoolboy − a ´four wheeled motorbike´.

 The design is now over 50 years old and has had many imitators and incarnations: